eck5089/misinformations_impact_on_naloxone_use/NYnaloxone_replication/README.txt

-# Replication Package for Fentanyl on my Mind
+# Replication Package for The Role of Fear in Harm Reduction: Misinformation’s Impact on Naloxone Use

-This replication package contains all files necessary to replicate the analyses, tables, and figures presented in the paper, "Fentanyl on My Mind: Perceived Opioid Exposure Risk and its
+This replication package contains all files necessary to replicate the analyses, tables, and figures presented in the paper, "The Role of Fear in Harm Reduction: Misinformation’s Impact on Naloxone Use".
-Influence on Naloxone Administration Rates".
 The package is organized into two subdirectories: `original_data` and `scripts`.

 ## Directory Structure